wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

    Get back to the Vonage Dashboard website and under capabilities:
 8. Toggle Voice to enable this capability
 9. Add the ngrok URL running on `dialogflow-sample-voice-application`  followed by `/answer` on the Answer URL.
 Make sure HTTP GET is selected.
-10. Add the ngrok url running on `dialogflow-sample-voice-application`  followed by  `/event` on the Event URL.
+10. Add the ngrok URL running on `dialogflow-sample-voice-application`  followed by  `/event` on the Event URL.
 Make sure HTTP POST is selected.
 11. Click on Save Changes

 ![Vonage Dashboard](/content/blog/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets/application.png "Vonage Dashboard")